Fast weight programming and linear transformers: from machine learning to neurobiology: Neurobiology

 More broadly, the base FWP equation presented here (Eqs.~\ref{eq:update}-\ref{eq:get}) may be extended (or restricted) to accommodate certain neurobiological aspects that are not supported by the conventional computational models in neuroscience.
 In particular, the following properties are prominent.

 First, FWPs could implement a quite broad class of synaptic modifications \citep{magee2020synaptic}, including both Hebbian and non-Hebbian ones, by conceiving extensions in which the key, value, and query representations come from independent sources (i.e., they do not all have to be a function of the shared input $\vx_t$) or even from different time steps.
 In particular, FWPs can naturally support non-Hebbian learning, where the synaptic weight modification does not depend on the postsynaptic firings.
-For example, behavior-time synaptic plasticity (BTSP) \citep{bittner2017behavioral,wu2025simple} in the hippocampus of mammals is well known to be non-Hebbian (i.e., it does not depend on the input-output correlation).
+For example, behavioral timescale synaptic plasticity (BTSP; \citet{bittner2017behavioral,wu2025simple}) in the hippocampus of mammals is well known to be non-Hebbian (i.e., it does not depend on the input-output correlation).
 BTSP involves different sub-regions of the hippocampus, CA1 and CA3, and a part of entorhinal cortex called EC3.
-Their functional relationship can be parameterized as an FWP, in which the fast network maps input CA3 activities (query $\vq_t$) to output CA1 activations (output $\vy_t)$, whose synaptic weights are modulated by CA3 (key $\vk_t$) and gated by EC3 (value $\vv_t$)---note that an outer product, like other products, can implement a gate.
-In contrast, to implement Hebbian learning, FWPs may use variables from previous time steps as keys and values (as is done in certain recurrent FWPs \citep{schmidhuber1993reducing,irie2021going}).
+Their functional relationship can be parameterized as an FWP, in which the fast network maps input CA3 activities (query $\vq_t$) to output CA1 activations (output $\vy_t)$, whose synaptic weights are modulated by CA3 (key $\vk_t$) and gated by EC3 (value $\vv_t$)---note that an outer product, like other products, can implement a gate. \textc{The FWP framework also supports the cases where either or both the slow or fast networks in such a system employ recurrent connectivity \citep{irie2021going}.} In contrast, to implement Hebbian learning, FWPs may use variables from previous time steps as keys and values (as is done in certain recurrent FWPs \citep{schmidhuber1993reducing}).
+Overall, the FWP framework provides a unified formalism for modeling synaptic plasticity across types and timescales, which can facilitate the development of computational models in neuroscientific studies (cf., e.g., \citet{aitken2023neural}).

-Second, unlike traditional auto-associative memory models in neuroscience which focus on retrieval of clean patterns based on partially corrupted patterns \citep{hopfield1982neural}, FWPs implement flexible hetero-associative memory, which is functionally more general \citep{kohonen72}; as long as the query-key matching function is discriminative enough, it allows to store arbitrary key-value associations, regardless of whether the value is a denoised version of the key (for auto-association) or any other arbitrary patterns.
+Second, unlike traditional auto-associative memory models \citep{anderson70,amari1972learning,nakano72} in neuroscience which focus on retrieval of clean patterns based on partially corrupted patterns \citep{amari1972learning,hopfield1982neural} (see also \citet{kanerva1988sparse,Millidge22}), FWPs implement flexible hetero-associative memory, which is functionally more general \citep{kohonen72,steinbuch61}; as long as the query-key matching function is discriminative enough, it allows to store arbitrary key-value associations, regardless of whether the value is a denoised version of the key (for auto-association) or any other arbitrary patterns.